Syntax-Aware Graph-to-Graph Transformer for Semantic Role Labelling: Syntax-aware Graph-to-Graph Transformer

-Encoding graph information into Transformer-based architectures is possible by inputting graph relations directly to the self-attention mechanism, as proposed by \newcite{mohammadshahi-henderson-2020-graph,mohammadshahi2020recursive}, and inspired by \newcite{shaw-etal-2018-self} for relative position relations.
-Recently, \newcite{huang-etal-2020-improve} proposed an improved way of inputting relative position relations for the input sequence of BERT~\cite{devlin-etal-2019-bert} by changing the self-attention functions.
-We propose a new version of the Graph-to-Graph Transformer architecture \cite{mohammadshahi-henderson-2020-graph,mohammadshahi2020recursive} which incorporates these new self-attention functions.

-The Transformer architecture consists of a stack of self-attention layers with multiple attention heads.
-We modify the attention mechanism of each head in each layer to input the dependency graph.
-These attention scores $\alpha_{ij}$ are calculated as a Softmax function over $e_{ij}$ values:
+Specifically, given the output of an intermediate embedding layer $X=(x_1,...,x_N)$, we define the attention mechanism of each head in each layer to take the dependency graph as input.
+These attention scores~($\alpha_{ij}$) are calculated as a Softmax function over $e_{ij}$ values: \ignore{